-As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses.
 For example, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and are required to comply with the applicable requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules and regulations subsequently implemented by the SEC and the NASDAQ Global Select Market including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
 Compliance with these requirements has increased our legal and financial compliance costs and has made some activities more time consuming and costly.
 In addition, our management and other personnel have been required to divert attention from operational and other business matters to devote substantial time to these public company requirements.
-In particular, we have incurred significant expenses and devoted substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
-Although we have hired additional employees to comply with these requirements, we will need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge.
-We cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.
+In particular, we have incurred and will continue to incur significant expenses as well as devote substantial management effort toward ensuring ongoing compliance with the requirements, we may need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge to comply with any regulatory changes.